Can I lease a car if I have bad credit?

 There is also the option to lease through a friend.
-However, the car will be in their name and they will need to insure it, while you could be a named driver.
-Ultimately, the car is their responsibility, and this is something they’ll need to be comfortable with.
+The car will be in your friend’s name and they will need to be the policyholder and a named driver on the vehicle insurance.
+Ultimately, the car would be their responsibility, and this is something that they would need to be comfortable with.

 If you’re six months away from having a CCJ fall off your credit history, a short-term rental could be your best option.

 You can lease a car from anywhere between 1-12 months and this means you only have to pay the higher price for a shorter amount of time.
-After that time is up and your CCJ has dropped off you can switch to a long-term lease.
+After that time is up and your CCJ has dropped off your credit history, you can switch to a long-term lease.

 Of course, when you make the short term rental payments on time, your credit score will gradually start to increase.
 So it’s a win-win really.

-Essentially, the success of bad credit car leasing depends on the person and the situation.
-It’s easier to help someone with bad credit if they are a homeowner and/or they’ve had the same job for a while.
-But it is vital that you choose a good dealer or broker who has the experience and the contacts to help you and make sure you can lease the car you’ve always wanted.
+The most important thing to do when you start the search for your new lease car if you have bad credit (or good credit) is to make sure you choose a good dealer or broker who has the experience and the contacts to help you and make sure you can lease the car you’ve always wanted.